commonsguy/cwac-layouts/README.markdown

 is measured.
 If you change the aspect ratio, call `requestLayout()` on the `AspectLockedFrameLayout` (or any parent container) to get it to resize.

+**NOTE**: `ConstraintLayout` also offers aspect ratio control, so you might consider using it if it better fits your needs.

 Usage: Mirroing
 ---------------
-The mirror classes are specifically designed for use with Android 4.2's `Presentation` class, specifically for actual presentations.
+The mirror classes are specifically designed for use with Android's `Presentation` class, specifically for actual presentations.
 In a presentation, the presenter needs to be able to see and control some widgets, but the audience simply needs to see the widgets via a projector or other external